 Iceland is a mystical island designed to leave you breathless with wonder and awe.
 The land is alive and teeming with an oasis of hot springs, active volcanoes, and contrasting elements like glaciers and ice caps.
-This country is striking and even more so in the fall.
-During this time of the year, Iceland displays a vibrant arrangement of autumn colors like bright reds and saturated yellows.
+This country is striking, and even more so in the fall.
+During this time of the year, Iceland displays a vibrant arrangement of autumn colors, like bright reds and saturated yellows.
 The night is also transformed by the colorful dancing Northern Lights called the Aurora Borealis.
 This makes driving in Iceland in the fall a magical experience.

 Driving in Iceland in the fall is an epic opportunity for any adventurous traveler.
 The country has limited public transport and long stretches of paved and rugged roads when visiting Iceland in the fall.
-Therefore, the best way to explore Iceland is to rent a camper van and identify interesting tourist routes.
+Therefore, the best way to explore Iceland is to rent a motorhome or a camper van and identify interesting tourist routes.
 Also, the benefits of traveling in Iceland in the fall months are numerous.
 You will avoid the summer crowds, enjoy cheaper prices for Iceland camper van rental and accommodations, and still have 13 hours of daylight.
 When you take day trips to locations like the Snæfellsnes Peninsula, you will definitely capture stunning images without being photo-bombed.

 Autumn in Iceland are the typical fall months of September, October, and beginning of November.
 There is a tangible change in the air during this time.
 The drop in temperature from 15 degrees Celsius (59 degrees Fahrenheit) to 8 degrees Celsius (46.4 degrees Fahrenheit) can be felt.
 October is colder, rainier, and windier with temps as low as 3 degrees Celsius (37 degrees Fahrenheit).
 In early November the weather drops more to about below 1.5 degrees Celsius (29 degrees Fahrenheit).
 At this time your camper rental will be equipped with winter tires to account for any icy snow on the roads.